 This will make you start using the permission of your current character’s level instead of your superuser level.
 If you didn’t change any settings, your initial game Character should have Developer level permission — as high as can be without bypassing locks like the superuser does.
 This will work fine for the examples on this page.
 Use

 to get superuser status again when you are done.

 Basic objects can be anything — swords, flowers, and non-player characters.
 They are created using the

-This created a new ‘box’ (of the default object type) in your inventory.
+This creates a new ‘box’ (of the default object type) in your inventory.
 Use the command

 i) to see it.
-Now, ‘box’ is a rather short name, let’s rename it and tack on a few aliases.
+Now, ‘box’ is a rather short name, so let’s rename it and tack on a few aliases:

 name box = very large box;box;very;crate